 Creating a safe experience

 If you didn’t use a professional service, creating a safe experience is extremely important.
-Most of the people who buy from you will likely be very nice human beings who show up on time, pay the correct amount, and forget your address.
-But just in case of a not-so-nice human, here’s what to do.
+Most of the people who buy from you will likely be very nice human beings who show up on time, pay the correct amount, and forget your address afterward.
+But ]in the case of a not-so-nice human, here’s what to do.

 - Don’t allow anyone that isn’t a professional into your home.
 This is the best way to ensure your safety.
-If the item is heavy, ask a friend to help transport your item to the sidewalk or hallway.
+If the item is heavy, ask a friend to help transport it to the sidewalk or hallway.

 - Don’t give out your exact address.
 If possible, give the buyer your cross streets and meet them there with the item.
 If you have to provide an address and live in a multi-unit building, omit the apartment number.